-Startups in the ideation stage are companies that have an idea, a business plan, a concept of how to gain customers but they're in the early stages of implementing a process.
+Startups in the ideation stage are companies with an idea, a business plan, or a concept of how to gain customers, but they're in the early stages of implementing a process.
 Without any financial results, the valuation is based on either the track record of the founders or the level of innovation that potential investors see in the idea.

 A startup without a financial track record is valued at an amount that can be negotiated.
-Most startups I've reviewed start with a valuation between $1.5 and $6 million if it's started by a first-time entrepreneur.
+Most startups I've reviewed created by a first-time entrepreneur start with a valuation between $1.5 and $6 million.

 All the value is based on the expectation of future growth.
-It's not always in the entrepreneurs best interest to maximize the value of the company at this stage if the goal is to have multiple funding rounds.
-Valuation of early-stage companies can be challenging due to these factors.
+It's not always in the entrepreneur’s best interest to maximize its value at this stage if the goal is to have multiple funding rounds.
+The valuation of early-stage companies can be challenging due to these factors.

 2. Proof of Concept

 Next is the proof of concept stage.
 This is when a company has a handful of employees and actual operating results.
-At this stage, the rate of sustainable growth becomes the most important factor in valuation.
-Execution of the business process is proven and comparisons are easier based on available financial information.
+At this stage, the rate of sustainable growth becomes the most crucial factor in valuation.
+Execution of the business process is proven, and comparisons are easier because of available financial information.

 3. Proof of Business Model

-The third stage of startup valuation is the proof of business model stage.
-This is when a company has proven its concept and begins scaling to prove it has a sustainable business model.
+The third stage of startup valuation is the proof of the business model.
+This is when a company has proven its concept and begins scaling because it has a sustainable business model.

 Business Valuation Calculators

-How do you determine the value of your business?
-Below are business valuation calculators you can use to estimate its value.
+Below are business valuation calculators you can use to estimate your companies value.

 This calculator looks at your business' current earnings and expected future earnings to determine a valuation.
 Other business elements the calculator considers are the levels of risk involved (e.g., business, financial, and industry risk) and how marketable the company is.

-ExitAdviser's calculator uses the discounted cash flow (DCF) method to determine a business' value.
-To determine the valuation, "it takes the expected future cash flows and ‘discounts' them back to the present day".
+ExitAdviser's calculator uses the discounted cash flow (DCF) method to determine a business’s value.
+To determine the valuation, "it takes the expected future cash flows and ‘discounts' them back to the present day.”

-No matter how it's calculated, company valuation is important to a business' growth.
-If you’re looking to borrow money or sell a portion of your business, you'll need to know how much your company is worth.
+Whether you’re looking to borrow money, sell a portion of your company, or simply understand your market value, understanding how much your business is worth is important for your business’ growth.
 To learn more about entrepreneurship, check out these small business ideas next.